- Academic Home

 - Special Programs

-General Educational Development (GED) classes help students prepare for the GED Tests to earn their high school equivalency diploma.
-Students will develop critical thinking and problem solving skills while studying the subject areas covered on the GED Tests.
-The Test of Adult Basic Education (TABE) assessment is used to determine appropriate placement in GED classes.
+High School Equivalency (HSE formerly known as GED) classes help students prepare for the HSE Tests to earn their high school equivalency diploma.
+Students will develop critical thinking and problem solving skills while studying the subject areas covered on the HSE Tests.
+The Test of Adult Basic Education (TABE) assessment is used to determine appropriate placement in HSE classes.

 - Social studies